Are you tired of wasting time and money on the latest method for how to grow your hair fast only to get disappointed?

 Carrier Oils For Your Hair

 Carrier oils are oils used to dilute essential oils like Rosemary oil so that they can be applied to the skin without risk of irritation, they also stimulate hair growth and condition the hair.
-Below is a list of the best oils for your hair according to how well each one penetrates hair strands, and which oils we use:
+We recommend using atleast one carrier oil to treat your hair once a week.
+Below is a list of the best oils for your hair according to how well each one penetrates hair strands, and which oil we use:

 - coconut oil has the highest penetration rate into the hair shaft making it the best all around oil treatment.